 Amateurs were anxious to get back on the air and take advantage of the tremendous improvements that had been made in radio technology, particularly in the field of vacuum tube receivers and transmitters.
 They were quick to adopt the new techniques although a few spark sets continued in use until radio broadcasting became popular.

-In January, 1920, the Winnipeg Radio Club and the Manitoban, the student paper at the University of Manitoba, became involved in an unusual journalistic venture.
+In January 1920, the Winnipeg Radio Club and The Manitoban, the student paper at the University of Manitoba, became involved in an unusual journalistic venture.
 Early in January, the three Winnipeg newspapers began to warn their readers of a critical shortage of newsprint.
-This was caused by an on-going dispute between the Paper Controller for Canada and the Fort Frances paper mill, the sole supplier of newsprint to the Free Press, Tribune and Telegram.
-Finally, on January 15, all local supplies were exhausted and the papers were forced to cease publication.
+This was caused by an ongoing dispute between the Paper Controller for Canada and the Fort Frances paper mill, the sole supplier of newsprint to the Free Press, Tribune and Telegram.
+Finally, on 15 January, all local supplies were exhausted and the papers were forced to cease publication.
 Normally, the Manitoba was printed weekly with a press run of about 3,600.
-On January 19, the editor-in chief, Graham Spry, and his staff, started putting out a 4 page daily which sold on the streets of Winnipeg for 5 cents.
+On 19 January, the editor-in chief, Graham Spry, and his staff, started putting out a four-page daily which sold on the streets of Winnipeg for five cents.
 Twenty-six thousand copies of each issue were printed.
 The Manitoban was printed on flat paper, of which there was a good supply, rather than on the roll print used by the large dailies.

 Spry recruited Douglas C. Chapman, the vice-president of the radio club and one of the trio that ran the Free Press radio during the Winnipeg General Strike, as “Wireless Operator of the Manitoban” and he was so listed on the paper’s masthead.
 The Manitoban could not use the regular copyrighted wire services so Chapman listened to NAA and other stations for items of world news.
 A hastily organized reportorial staff picked up local stories.
 Four daily issues in all were printed and the Manitoban then reverted to weekly status when three carloads of paper arrived for the Winnipeg newspapers.